This is only a start. Readers are invited to suggest other links to sites or pages with serious historical content.

 McFarland Publishing.
 McFarland are indisputably the leading producers of quality chess history books.
 They recently published Tim Harding's history of correspondence chess and have commissioned a new book from Tim, which is being written at present and should appear late in 2012.

 English genealogist John Townsend published in 2011 a book on Howard Staunton.
 It is only available from the author at £25 plus postage.
 This is not a game collection or full biography, but includes much new information on Staunton's contemporaries on the London chess scene, about his wife's family, and some interesting research-based speculations about Staunton's origins.
 This book also has the best coverage yet seen on his Shakespeare editorial work.
+This is a loimited (but not numbered) edition of 100 copies.
+A few remain for sale, and the author has also just self-published a new book which I have yet to see.

 Ken Whyld Association.
 The KWA is an international association of people interested in chess literature and chess history.
 Tim Harding will be one of several speakers at its meeting on 14 April 2012 in the George Hotel, Norwich.
 He previously a lecture at its 2005 annual meeting in Amsterdam.